 The first variable in the example configuration files in the

-variable.
+qumulo-terraform-gcprepository isdeployment_name.
+To help avoid conflicts between resource labels and other deployment components, Terraform ignores thedeployment_namevalue and generates adeployment_unique_namevariable.
 Terraform appends a random, alphanumeric value to the variable and then tags all future resources with this value.
-Thedeployment_unique_name
+Thedeployment_unique_namevariable never changes during subsequent Terraform deployments. -

 If you plan to deploy multiple Qumulo clusters, give the

-variable a unique name for each cluster. -
+q_cluster_namevariable a unique name for each cluster.

-To Deploy the Cluster Compute and Cache Resources
+Part 1: To Deploy the Cluster Compute and Cache Resources

 -